Famadihana: The family reunion where the dead get an invite

 Story highlights

-- Some Madagascan ethnic groups honor their ancestors by exhuming their remains and bringing them out for community festivities.
+- Some Madagascan ethnic groups honor their ancestors by exhuming their remains and bringing them out for community festivities

-- The sacred ritual occurs every five to seven years and is known as Famidihana or 'the turning of the bones'.
+- The sacred ritual occurs every five to seven years and is known as Famidihana or 'the turning of the bones'

-- The remains are then returned to the tombs upside down to close the cycle of life and death.
+- The remains are then returned to the tombs upside down to close the cycle of life and death

 (CNN)In the rolling hills of Madagascar's central highlands, the Merina tribe exhumes the remains of their ancestors for a celebration-cum-family reunion.